 Once the umbilical cord is cut and your baby is no longer receiving nutrients from you — the high sugar source — it can take up to 12 hours for its own insulin production to lessen, which means your baby can experience mild to moderate low blood sugars during the hours after being born.

-Your baby’s blood sugar will be tested several times after being born to determine if they need a bottle of glucose or if breastfeeding immediately will be adequate.
+Your baby’s blood sugar will be tested several times after being born to determine if it needs a bottle of glucose or if breastfeeding immediately will be adequate.

 Shoulder dystocia